wp-plugins/onlywire-bookmark-share-button/readme.txt

 = How can I change the look and feel of the Button? =

-Visit [http://onlywire.com/thebutton](http://onlywire.com/thebutton "The Button Page") and you can customize your own button - colors, fonts, sizes, etc...
+Visit the Settings->OnlyWire tab in your Wordpress admin tool.
+You will see the ability to customize the look and feel of your Button - colors, fonts, sizes, etc...

 = Is this free? =